ancillaryfactory/web-rename/readme.txt

 ========================================================================

 INSTALLATION:
-Run setup.bat to copy webname.exe to C:\Program Files\Webname
+Run setup.bat to copy webname.exe to C:\Convert to slug

+If necessary, create the following registry keys:
+HKCR\*\shell\Convert filename to slug HKCR\*\shell\Convert filename to slug\command" /d "C:\Convert to slug\webname.exe "%1"

 USAGE
 1. Right-click a file in Windows Explorer and select "Rename for Web"